datasciencecampus/pygrams/docs/tech-report.md

 To find out how to run term filtering in PyGrams please see the 'Term Filter' section in the PyGrams README found on [Github](https://github.com/datasciencecampus/pyGrams#term-filters)

 ## Alternative models
 Our pipeline can run with other embedding models too, like fasttext 300d or word2vec 200d.
 We decided to default to this model as it is lightweight and meets github's storage requirements.
 For patents it performed similar to other usually better performing models like fasttext.
 However on a different text corpus that may not be the case, so the user should feel free to experiment with other models too.
-Our pipeline is compatible with all word2vec format models and they can be easily be deployed.
+Our pipeline is compatible with all word2vec format models and they can easily be deployed.

 # Objective 2: Emerging Terminology 4
 ## From tfidf to the timeseries matrix
 In order to assess emergence, our dataset needs to be converted into a time-series.
 Our approach was to reduce the tfidf matrix into a timeseries matrix where each term is receiving a document count over a period.
 For example, if the period we set is a month and term 'fuel cell' had a non-zero tfidf for seventeen documents it would get a count of seventeen for this month.
 Once we obtain the timeseries matrix, we benchmarked three different methods to retrieve emerging terminology.
 These were Porter(2018), curve fitting and a state-space model with kalman filter.

 ## Escores 2 IT
 ## Previous and related work / Porter
 Our first attempts to generate emerging terminology insights were based on the Porter(2018) publication.
 This method relied on ten timeseries periods, the three first being the base period and the following seven the active one.
 The emergence score is calculated using a series of differential equations within the active period counts, normalised by the global trend.

 /T: TODO: replace this with math from our slides:

         active_period_trend = (sum_term_counts_567 / sum_sqrt_total_counts_567) - (sum_term_counts_123 /
         sum_sqrt_total_counts_123)

         recent_trend = 10 * (